rp42dev/MS-4-Django-Full-Stack-Project/README.md

 ### **As A Unregistered user**
 1. First time visitor is able to understand purpose of the website.
-1. User is able to easly navigate the website.
+1. User is able to easily navigate the website.
 1. User is able to find products by description and product name.
 1. Good product description and Product photography.
 1. To be able make easy and secure payments as a guest user.